-All of us have an ego.
-It tells us things about ourselves and about life that aren’t true.
-In fact, the majority of thoughts your ego creates are based on fear and designed to keep you from making any changes in your life.
-Here are some of the lies that your ego feeds you each day.
+We all have an ego.
+It feeds us information about ourselves and life that isn’t true.
+In fact, the majority of thoughts the ego creates are stem from fear and are designed to keep you from making ANY changes.
+Here are some popular lies your ego creates for you each day.
 If you do nothing else at least look at your thoughts objectively and see if they are in your best interest or not.

 Lie # 1 You are what you own.

 Many of us literally buy into this one.
 Our ego equates accumulating things with being important, safe, successful and of course happy.
 Yet, even though this thought is in our heads, experience teaches everyone, that the largest pile of material goods is not going to make you a good person.
 Once a purchase is made, there is a momentary feeling of gratification which is followed by a search for the next thrill of possession.

 Lie # 2 You are what you do for a living.